QuantEcon/lecture-source-py/README.md

 All the cite key must use the default google scholar bibtex conventions.

+Math lines contained in `.. math::` directives should never start with `+` or `-` as they get interpreted as markdown.
+This is a temporary issue with `nbconvert`

 ### Emphasis and Definitions

 Use **bold** for definitions and _italic_ for emphasis.
 For example,